 Flours for Gluten-Free Graham Crackers

-- Brown rice flour: Brown rice flour is a great neutral whole grain flour for gluten-free baking because it bakes up neither gummy nor gritty.
+- Brown rice flour: I use brown rice flour because it's great neutral whole grain flour for gluten-free baking because it bakes up neither gummy nor gritty.
 You can also substitute white rice flour by weight.

-- Cornstarch: Cornstarch ensures the graham crackers stay crisp and tender to the bite.
+- Cornstarch: I found that cornstarch was critical in ensuring the graham crackers stay crisp and tender to the bite.

 Recipe